paimoe/paimoe/README.md

 Paimoe Tapsell
 ==========
 Self taught web developer working with Python, Javascript, PHP, as well as some server side ops.
-Using Angular, Django, Node, D3.
+Using Angular, Django, Node, D3, whatever is required.

 # What I've done recently
 * <a href="https://www.sheepbackups.com">Sheep Backups</a> - Backups Saas, Stripe integration, python app <a href="https://pypi.python.org/pypi/sheepbackups/">on PyPI</a>.